niloomotita/apibag/README.md

 ## Milestons
   * get and post methods work just like httpie
   * Separate name spaces / bags can be defined for keeping the history.
-So that saying open projectX only brings up the history for that project.
+So tit means open projectX only brings up the history for that project.
   * Each request can be saved in some format